dockur/windows/readme.md

 * ### How do I perform a manual installation?

-  It's best to use the automatic installation, as it optimizes various settings for use with this container.
-These tweaks will give you maximum performance and prevent common issues.
+  It's best to use the automatic installation, as it optimizes various settings to give you maximum performance and prevent common issues.

-  However, if you insist on performing the installation manually, start a fresh container with the following environment variable:
+  However, if you insist on performing the installation manually, add the following environment variable to your compose file:

   ```yaml
   environment: